IDMNYU/IdeationPrototypingFA19_McDermott/SYLLABUS.md

 * Information on how to access texts can be found at [readings.md](readings.md)
 * Also check the syllabus and weekly posting for more specific break-down of what will be due the following week.

+#### Turning in Work

+* All assignments are due one hour before class, and should be posted to your website, unless otherwise stated.
+Please also post a link to the assignment page on Slack.